achanhon/AdversarialModel/README.md

 If you do not manadge to reproduce the experiment, feel free to ask me about more detail.

-## V2 to appear - poisonning a deep network (with no data augmentation)
+## V2 - poisonning a deep network (with no data augmentation)

-todo
+This code has no dependency.

+Experiments are not convex anymore, yet, variance is quite low.

+If you do not manadge to reproduce the experiment, feel free to ask me about more detail.

-## V3 in progress - poisonning a deep network
+## V3 in progress - poisonning a deep network (with data augmentation and torchvision model)

-todo
+**it seems that the poisoning effect is very sensible to different point like overfitting and data augmentation**

+**works in progress**